-South Shore Squares, Holy Trinity Anglican Church Hall, 78 Alexandra Ave., Bridgewater, Fri.
-6:45 pm.
+South Shore Squares, Holy Trinity Anglican Church Hall, 78 Alexandra Ave., Bridgewater, Fri. evenings.

 Introductory Round Dancing is offered by these clubs:

 NB-NS Border Rounders, Experimental Farm Pavilion, Nappan, Thurs.
 Class at 6:30 p.m.

 These clubs offer introductory Contra Dancing.
 Dance steps are taught before each dance.

-Contra Time Dancers, Evangelical Lutheran Church of the Resurrection, 2096 Windsor Street (corner of Allan), Halifax, Saturday, usually monthly Sept-May, 8:00 p.m.
+Contra Time Dancers, Evangelical Lutheran Church of the Resurrection, 2096 Windsor Street (corner of Allan), Halifax, Saturday, usually monthly Sept-June, 8:00 p.m.